New Jersey's 1927 biannual elections proposal

 An unsuccessful attempt was made to pass an amendment to the Constitution of New Jersey in 1926 and 1927.
-The intent of the amendment was to have members of the New Jersey General Assembly serve two-year terms instead of one and also lengthen the terms of state senators and the governor from three years to four.
+The intent of the amendment was to have members of the New Jersey General Assembly serve two-year terms instead of one and lengthen the terms of state senators and the governor from three years to four.
 The proposed amendment was passed twice by the legislature, and the text was approved by the attorney general.
 Before the proposal could be put before the voters for final approval, it was noticed that although the legislature had intended that Assembly members be elected biennially (once in two years), the proposed amendment provided that they were to be chosen "biannually", meaning they were to be elected twice a year.
 After this discovery, the legislature passed a resolution defining "biannually" to mean "biennially", and proceeded with the referendum.
 On September 20, 1927, the people of New Jersey voted down the proposal, and Assembly members were elected annually until New Jersey instituted a new constitution in 1947.

 New Jersey was governed at the time under a constitution adopted in 1844, and votes to amend it were allowed only once in five years.
 Among the amendments proposed initially by the 1926 legislature, and passed again in 1927, was one known as the "term extender", which would lengthen the terms of legislators and the governor.
 It would also require the gubernatorial election to be in the same year as the presidential election.
 New Jersey, despite being strongly Republican, had elected several Democratic governors recently, and Democrats believed such a change would give the Republicans an advantage.
 However, the Republican majority in the legislature meant Democrats could not block passage there.
 The original version, passed by the Assembly in 1926, did not mention "biannually", but the version passed by the Senate and then accepted by the Assembly did use the word.
 After the revised proposed amendment passed the 1927 legislature, a vote was set for September 27, 1927.